 A drug, such as alcohol Alcohol Alcohol (ethanol) is a depressant.
 Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
 Genetics and personal characteristics may... read more , an opioid Opioids Opioids are a class of drugs derived from the opium poppy (including synthetic variations) that are pain relievers with a high potential for misuse.
 Opioids are used to relieve pain, but they... read more , or a sedative Antianxiety and Sedative Drugs Antianxiety and sedative drugs are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
 Using prescription... read more

-A metabolic abnormality, such a very low blood sugar level ( hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ) or very high blood sugar level ( hyperglycemia Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+A metabolic abnormality, such a very low blood sugar level (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ) or very high blood sugar level (hyperglycemia Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more )

 A disorder that makes nerve cells in the brain malfunction and communicate less well, such as liver failure Liver Failure Liver failure is severe deterioration in liver function.
 Liver failure is caused by a disorder or substance that damages the liver.
 Most people have jaundice (yellow skin and eyes), feel tired... read more or kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
 Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
 Kidney... read more